Blockchain-Alchemy/GFT/README.md

 `nmp install`

-This will install required packages
+This will install required packages.
 ### Build from Unity
-Unity project should be built as WebGL and named `public` - the output `/Build/` directory is placed in the `/public/` folder This repo contains an example Unity WebGL Component already built and placed in the `/public/Build/` folder, it shows the basic functionality.
+Unity project should be built as WebGL and named `public` - the output `/Build/` directory is placed in the `/public/` folder.

+This repo contains an example Unity WebGL Component already built and placed in the `/public/Build/` folder, it shows the basic functionality.

 ### Build from node